lwmqn/smartobject/README.md

 });
 ```

 * We have 2 LEDs and 1 Switch controlled via `mraa`.
+This is a typical example at client-side (machine).

 ```js
 var m = require('mraa');